oslabs-beta/dangoDB/README.md

 ## <a name="schema"></a>Schema

-When creating a schema, a type can be assigned to each property in string format, or an object with schema options properties.
+When creating a schema, either a type can be assigned to each property in string format, or an object with schema options properties.

 #### Schema Options
-- type - number, decimal128, string, boolean, objectid, UUID, date, object.
+- type - Number, decimal128, string, boolean, objectid, UUID, date, object.
 Specified as a lowercase string.
-- required - boolean, specifies whether a value is required in an insert document or replacement document.
+- required - Boolean, specifies whether a value is required in an inserted document or replacement document.
-- unique - boolean, specifies whether a value will be designated as unique for the property.
+- unique - Boolean, specifies whether a value is designated as unique for the property.
-- default - default value if no value is provided by user.
+- default - Default value if no value is provided by user.
 Defaults to null.
-- validator - user can provide function test that values to be inserted/update need to pass before being inserted.
+- validator - User can provide a function test which the values to be inserted/updated need to pass before being inserted.
 Defaults to null.

 To set the type for an embedded object, create a schema for that object, and assign that schema to the property that corresponds with the object.